Jeffrey Rosenberg – Sr. Portfolio Manager for the Systematic Multi-Strategy Fund at BlackRock

 2022 has been a difficult year for investors’ portfolios.
 Both stocks and bonds have fared poorly — defying common investing wisdom that “bonds go up when stocks go down.”

-These developments have sparked questions about the future durability of the traditional 60/40 portfolio and highlight why investors may want to add alternative investments to the mix.
+These developments spark questions about the future durability of the traditional 60/40 portfolio and highlight why investors may want to add alternative investments to the mix.

 The foundation of “diversified” portfolios